telldus/tellstick-server/docs/configuration.rst

     )
   )
   class Config(Plugin):

-    def companyInfo(self):
+    def getCompanyInfo(self):
         return {
-            'companyName' : self.config('companyName'), #access the companyName information from the configuration 'contacts' : self.config('contacts'),
+            'companyName' : self.config('companyName'),
+            'contacts' : self.config('contacts'),
             'username' : self.config('username'),
             'password' : self.config('password'),
         }

-Here, the configuration store company information and return it when it called.
+    def setCompanyInfo(self, companyName, contacts, username, password):
+        self.setValue('companyName', companyName)
+        self.setValue('contacts', contacts)
+        self.setValue('username', username)
+        self.setValue('password', password)

+Here, ``getCompanyInfo`` function is used to get the information of the company from the configuration.

+And the ``setCompanyInfo`` function is used to set the configuration value of the company.

 The configuration has following classes: